casasprunes/codeparts/_posts/2020-04-14-integration-tests-with-groovy-and-spock.markdown

 ---
 I have a lot of fun coding in Kotlin, so usually, especially in my spare time, I try to use it for everything.

 When I started [piggybox][github], I decided to use Kotlin, with JUnit 5 and JGiven for the Integration Tests.
-JGiven gave me the [BDD approach][bdd] that I wanted, making the tests behaviour-focused and human-readable and Kotlin gave me the fun of being able to use Kotlin's cool features.
+JGiven gave me the BDD approach that I wanted, making the tests behaviour-focused and human-readable and Kotlin gave me the fun of being able to use Kotlin's cool features.

 But some minor details were bothering me, like not being able to use the *$* symbol in the method names.
 JGiven uses the *$* symbol to generate reports, and Kotlin didn't allow me to use it, but I found a workaround, I could use the *@As* annotation to add any description I wanted for the reports, and in here it was allowed to use the *$* symbol.